 While every plant and aquarium is different, in my own experience, I’ve found consistency is critical.
 Many plants will adapt to the environment they are placed in.

 If you add nutrients each day, continue to do that.
-Don’t add fertilizer one day and not the next.
+Don’t add aquarium plant fertilizers one day and not the next.
 This can confuse your plants, and they will start to use the nutrients in their system to feed, slowly killing them.
 When this happens, they aren’t using the nutrients in the water, which can lead to algae.